 - Having a free fatty acidity (FFA) level of .8 percent or lower

-- Having peroxides at less than 20 milliequivalents per kilogram
+- Having peroxide levels of less than 20 milliequivalents per kilogram

 - Having passed a panel tasting test certifying that it is free of taste flaws.

-The United States has not yet adopted this standard, which results in lesser grade oils being labeled as “extra virgin” while technically they are not.
+The United States has not yet adopted this standard, which results in lesser quality oils being labeled as “extra virgin” while technically they are not.

-Just what do “mechanically extracted,” “free fatty acidity level” (FFA) and “peroxides” mean?
+Just what do “mechanically extracted,” “free fatty acidity level” (FFA) and “peroxide levels” mean?

-Free fatty acids result when the olives are damaged by handling, insect infestation, fungus, or other problems that may occur when there are delays between picking and pressing the olive.
-In general, the higher the FFA, the more likely the oil is to be of poor quality.
-Experts state that .8 percent is actually too lax of a standard and that excellent extra virgin olive oils often have an FFA measure of .2 percent or lower.
+Free fatty acids result when the olives are damaged by handling, insect infestation, fungus, or other problems that occur when there are delays between harvesting and pressing (also known as crushing) the olive.
+In general, the higher the FFA, the more likely the oil is of poor quality.
+Many experts believe that the .8 percent limit set by the IOC is too high – that excellent EVOOs should have an FFA measure of .2 percent or lower.

-The peroxide level measures the level to which the oil has been oxidized; higher measure = worse.
-Experts deem that the measure of 20 millliequivalents per kilogram is also too high and that an excellent EVOO will contain 10 meq per kilogram.
+The peroxide level measures to what extent the oil has been oxidized; a higher measure indicates a poorer quality oil.
+Like FFA levels, many in the industry believe that 20 milliequivalents per kilogram is too high and that an excellent EVOO contains less than 10 meq per kilogram.

 What should I look for when I am buying an extra virgin olive oil?